Women and minorities encouraged to apply; deadline is Jan. 7, 2019

-OAK RIDGE, Tenn.—The Oak Ridge Institute for Science and Education is currently accepting applications for the U.S. Department of Energy’s 2018 Mickey Leland Energy Fellowship Program, which is a 10-week summer program for students pursuing degrees in science, technology, engineering and math.
+OAK RIDGE, Tenn.—The Oak Ridge Institute for Science and Education is currently accepting applications for the U.S. Department of Energy’s 2019 Mickey Leland Energy Fellowship Program.
+The 10-week summer program is open to graduate and undergraduate students pursuing degrees in science, technology, engineering and math.

-The MLEF Program provides students with the opportunity to gain and develop research skills by training under the mentorship of program officials and scientists within DOE’s Office of Fossil Energy.
-This program is open to currently enrolled, full-time, degree-seeking students in a STEM program at an accredited college or university.
-Students must be at the bachelor’s (sophomore or higher), master’s or doctoral level with a cumulative grade point average of 3.0 or higher.
+The MLEF Program provides students with the opportunity to gain and develop research skills by training under the mentorship of program officials and scientists within the DOE’s Office of Fossil Energy.
+This program is open to currently enrolled, full-time, degree-seeking students in a science, technology, engineering or math program at an accredited college or university at the associate, bachelor’s (sophomore or higher), master’s or doctoral level with a cumulative grade point average of 3.0 or higher.
 U.S. citizenship is required.

 Participants will support Office of Fossil Energy mission-related research while gaining insight into how DOE is working to meet the energy challenges of the future.
-The goal of the program is to improve opportunities for women and minority students in the STEM fields, though all eligible candidates are encouraged to apply.
+The goal of the program is to improve opportunities for women and minority students in the STEM fields although all eligible candidates are encouraged to apply.

 The summer program may place students at one of several possible sites including: